yegroup001/PCIe_Bandwidth_test/README.md

-# PCIe_Buswidth_test
+# PCIe_Bandwidth_test
-This is a simple tool to test your Nvidia GPUs PCIe buswidth.
+This is a simple tool to test your Nvidia GPUs PCIe bandwidth.